Delayed Sale to Former Spouse Not Taxable

 Facts & Procedural History

-Their divorce agreement provided that they would each own 50% of each business.
-Nine months after the divorce, Ms. Belot brought suit against Mr. Belot to oust him from the companies.
-A little over a year after their divorce was final, Mr. and Ms. Belot settled the lawsuit by transferring the businesses to Ms. Belot in exchange for cash payments and installment payments pursuant to a promissory note.
+A little over a year after their divorce was final, Mr. and Ms. Belot settled the lawsuit.
+The settlement required the businesses to be transferred to Ms. Belot in exchange for cash payments and installment payments that were to be made pursuant to a promissory note.

 Tax Free Transfers Under Section 1041

-In Belot, the IRS argued that the transfer did not qualify for nonrecognition under Section 1041 because the transfer did not relate to the divorce instrument.
+In this case, the IRS argued that the transfer did not qualify for nonrecognition under Section 1041 because the transfer did not even relate to the divorce instrument.
 To the IRS, the lawsuit was simply a business dispute that was not related to the divorce.
 The IRS even noted that the lawsuit was not even brought in the family court, which hears divorce cases.
-So the ensuing settlement was simply a business sale according to the IRS.
+So, according to the IRS, the ensuing settlement was simply a business sale and one that triggered a tax liability.

 The court did not agree with the IRS.
 It held that the transfer did qualify for nonrecognition under Section 1041.
 The court reasoned that the transfer was made to effect the division of property owned by the former spouses at the time of the cessation of the marriage.
 Thus, the court concluded that the sales proceeds were not taxable income to Mr. Belot.